ckeditor/ckeditor4-docs/guides/dev/section508/README.md

 </tr>
 <tr>
 <td align="left">(l) When pages utilize scripting languages to display content, or to create interface elements, the information provided by the script shall be identified with functional text that can be read by Assistive Technology.</td>
-<td align="left">All UI elements (e.g. toolbar buttons, dialog tabs) in the editor come with screen reader accessible labels.</td>
+<td align="left">All UI elements (e.g. toolbar buttons, dialog tabs) in CKEditor come with screen reader accessible labels.</td>
 <td align="left"></td>
 </tr>
 <tr>